Lina-Speech: Gated Linear Attention and Initial-State Tuning for Multi-Sample Prompting Text-To-Speech Synthesis: Experiments

+\paragraph{Training and Inference} The main model is trained for next-token prediction with cross-entropy loss for 500k steps with a batch size of approximately 100k tokens ($\approx22$~min of speech).
+We use AdamW optimizer with a learning rate of \num{2e-4}, a cosine learning rate schedule with linear warmup for the first 1k steps, a weight decay of $0.1$ and gradient clipping of $1.$ We group samples of similar lengths within 10 buckets in order to avoid padding.
+We rely on the official hardware-efficient implementation of GLA provided in the flash-linear-attention repository\cite{yang2024fla}.

-We measure word error rate (WER) and character error rate (CER) using the same ASR model from NeMo as for speech transcription.
-We also measured speaker similarity as the cosine similarity of WavLM \cite{chen2022wavlm} embedding of target and synthesized speech using a pretrained checkpoint \footnote{\href{wavlm-base-plus-sv}{wavlm-base-plus-sv}}.
+\paragraph{Objective metrics} We measure word error rate (WER) and character error rate (CER) using the same ASR model from NeMo as for speech transcription.
+We also measured speaker similarity (Sim-O) as the cosine similarity of WavLM \cite{chen2022wavlm} embedding of target and synthesized speech using a pretrained checkpoint\footnote{\texttt{\url{wavlm-base-plus-sv}}}.